 Our award-winning department is recognised internationally for delivering education and producing research which meets the needs of a global sector.
 This is reflected through our global partnerships, international staff and student community.

+We have received student applications across the globe from over 125 countries to study within DMEM.
 Each year, we welcome over 70 students and researchers to the department from countries such as:

 New students join a thriving international community across the University of Strathclyde.